-- SUPPORT legislation to increase availability, accessibility, and utilization of Veterans Benefits. - SUPPORT legislation to provide America's veterans organizations with resources to make necessary repairs to or replacement of their meeting halls and facilities. - SUPPORT legislation that enhances health care/mental health care in support of veterans. - SUPPORT legislation that would focus on getting homeless veterans off the street and into housing, including an increase in federal investment in HUD VASH vouchers. - SUPPORT legislative efforts to advance the exoneration of the Port Chicago 50.
+- SUPPORT legislation to increase availability, accessibility, and utilization of Veterans Benefits. - SUPPORT legislation to provide America's veterans organizations with resources to make necessary repairs to or replacement of their meeting halls and facilities. - SUPPORT legislation that enhances health care/mental health care in support of veterans. - SUPPORT legislation that would focus on getting homeless veterans off the street and into housing. - SUPPORT legislative efforts to advance the exoneration of the Port Chicago 50.